 Canine Hepatitis is a virus spread through bodily fluids such as urine and nasal discharge.
 The most common symptoms of this disease are a sore throat, coughing and in some cases pneumonia.
 When a dog has contracted the disease the cornea of the dog’s eye may appear to have a bluish hue or be cloudy in appearance.
 An unvaccinated dog can be at risk of death in as little as two hours after noticeable signs.

 Non-core vaccinations are categorized as optional vaccines.
 They are typically recommended by one of our vets based on the amount of exposure your pup is at risk based on interactions and geographic regions.
 These types of vaccinations are generally less effective than that of core vaccines.

 • Lyme Disease

 • Canine Influenza

 Canine Influenza also is known as Dog Flu is a highly contagious viral infection.
-The disease can be contracted and transmitted just like we get human flu; through coughing, sneezing and even by humans who have unknowingly pet a dog who is ill.
+The disease can be contracted and transmitted just like we get human flu; through coughing and sneezing, and even by humans who have unknowingly pet a dog who is ill.

-Bordetella is commonly known as Kennel Cough and is a highly contagious respiratory disease which causes inflammation of the trachea and bronchi.
+Bordetella is commonly known as Kennel Cough, and is a highly contagious respiratory disease which causes inflammation of the trachea and bronchi.
 A dog is susceptible to the disease merely by sniffing an infected dog.
-A dry hacking cough, sneezing, and nasal discharge is the most common clinical signs of Bordetella.
+A dry hacking cough, sneezing, and nasal discharge are the most common clinical signs of Bordetella.

 World of Animals (like most boarding kennels in the United States) requires your pup to be vaccinated from Bordetella and Canine Influenza before being admitted into our boarding facility at World of Animals Bethayres.
-This is for your dog’s protection as well as the other dogs staying in our facility.
+This is for your dog’s protection, as well as that of the other dogs staying in our facility.